-The Board continuously makes significant improvements to its operational and programmatic structures.
-In 2003, the agency reorganized to eliminate unnecessary hierarchy, improve staff communication and teamwork; be proactive in recognizing opportunities; and ensure accountability.
-Already recently improved, standardized, and expanded, the Board's system for data collection, monitoring, and oversight of its grant activities was made even more user-friendly in 2007 and further expanded to include more comprehensive coverage of all Board activities.
+The Board continuously makes needed improvements to its operational and programmatic structures.
+Already recently improved, standardized, and expanded, the Board's system for data collection, monitoring, and oversight of its grant activities was made even more user-friendly in 2007 and further expanded to include more comprehensive coverage of all Board activities, including its interagency liaison activities, state plan, and annual program performance report.
 Use of on-line systems to collect Consumer Satisfaction & Stakeholder Feedback information began in 2006, well ahead of new federal requirements, continues to expand, and has been a model for other states' DD Councils.

-The Board has become a role model of accessibility in terms of meeting conduct and accessible materials.
-It has restructured its committee and meeting formats to become more efficient and to enable time for substantive policy discussion.
-Board orientation procedures have been enhanced and both Board and staff operational policies and procedures have been developed.
-The Board's Executive Committee has taken on a leadership role and Board staff/members are increasingly being asked to serve on state level task forces/advisory groups.
+The Board continues to serve as a role model of accessibility in terms of meeting conduct and accessible materials.
+Board meetings continue to focus on the conduct of critical business while ensuring sufficient time for substantive policy discussion and follow-up.
+Board orientation procedures have been enhanced and both Board and staff operational policies and procedures are reviewed to ensure that they are up to date.

-The Board has significantly increased its on-line presence and communications strategies, developed and sustained two highly regarded in-house training programs and provided a model for advanced policy training and career development.
-The number of constituents reached directly by Board communications on a regular basis has nearly tripled in the past two years, and further development of new "grassroots" community networks is underway.
-Expansion of Board staff has enabled improved service and support to the Board's constituencies and has greatly improved capacity to effect and document systems change initiatives.
+The Board continues to increase its online presence and communications strategies.
+The number of constituents reached directly by Board communications on a regular basis has nearly tripled in recent years, and further development of new "grassroots" community networks is underway.
+Stability and productivity of Board staff have enabled improved service and support to the Board's constituencies and greatly improved its capacity to effect and document systems change initiatives.
 It has also facilitated the development of in house expertise and cross training and has eliminated the use of more costly consultative/contractual services.
+Though June 2009, its highly regarded inhouse internship and fellowship program provided a model for advanced policy training and career development.

 Though the Board has operated for a number of years with level funding of approximately \$1.5 million annually, it continues to sustain and exceed federal requirements concerning monies leveraged from state and local partners.
-The Board has also shifted from funding of small demonstration grants to larger, albeit fewer, grants designed to achieve policy and systems change.
+The Board has adopted a more flexible method of soliciting competitive grant applications to allow for applicant creativity while meeting the Board's state plan goals and achieving its Biennial Assessment recommendations for policy and systems change.
+This has also proven to be an effective strategy in light of on-going budget constraints and rising operational expenses.